Rachel and Andrew had a deeply loving marriage despite the controversy it incited among Jackson’s political rivals.

 Two Marriages, One Wife

-A young lawyer, named Andrew Jackson, who recently moved from North Carolina was boarding with her mother when Rachel arrived.
+A young lawyer, named Andrew Jackson, recently arrived from North Carolina, was boarding with her mother when Rachel arrived.
 The attraction between the two was immediate.
-Rachel’s mother sent her to visit friends near Natchez, and Jackson accompanied her on the journey.
+Believing her first husband had divorced her, Rachel went to visit friends near Natchez, and Jackson accompanied her on the journey.
 While in Natchez they married.
 Because Rachel’s marriage to Robards had not been legally dissolved yet, theirs was technically invalid.

 An Unusual Start Becomes Political Ammunition